PrivSec-dev/privsec.dev/content/posts/macos/macOS Security Overview.md

 ## Encrypted Disk Image

-In macOS, if you want to encrypt some files you should create an [encrypted disk image](https://support.apple.com/guide/disk-utility/create-a-disk-image-dskutl11888/mac#dsku7bb3d28c) to store them in.
+In macOS, if you want to encrypt some files you should create an [encrypted disk image](https://support.apple.com/guide/disk-utility/create-a-disk-image-dskutl11888/mac#dsku7bb3d28c) to store them in using Disk Utility.